WDI-SEA/notes/05-node-express/00readme-1/01intro-to-express.md

 We'll get to the _RESTful API_ part soon, but for now, think of Express as a Node Package that gives us some extra tools for creating a web application using Node.

 Let's create our first Node/Express app!
+First, we must create a Node application, exactly as we have been doing.
+Then, we install [Express](https://expressjs.com/) using NPM.

 ## Our first Express App